 Despite the term or duration of alimony ordered by the court, alimony automatically terminates upon the death or remarriage of the spouse receiving it.
 In addition, alimony may be terminated if the paying spouse can establish to the court’s satisfaction that the receiving spouse is cohabitating with another person.

 As with other issues in divorce case, the courts retain what is called “continuing jurisdiction” over the case.
 This means the court can come back at any point after the divorce is granted and modify certain provisions of the Decree of Divorce, including the provisions relating to alimony.
 Generally, in order for a spouse to seek a modification of the alimony award, they must prove there has been a substantial material change in circumstances which were not foreseeable at the time of the divorce.
 The “foreseeability” of the changed circumstances has been the subject of much litigation.
 However, the court retains the authority to reduce or terminate alimony in cases where the recipient spouse experiences a significant increase in his or her income and standard of living which eliminates the need for alimony.
 Also, if the paying spouse suffers a significant downturn in his or her income due to job loss, illness or retirement, that spouse may petition the court to reduce or terminate his or her alimony obligation.

-By hiring a seasoned law firm we can get for you the best alimony award that meets your needs as either the father or mother; there are things that you can do to make certain that award truly reflects what it should be.
+By hiring an expert alimony attorney in salt lake you will get the best alimony award that meets your needs as either the father or mother; there are many things that you can do to make certain that award truly reflects what it should be.